 God’s grace is greater than any grief we may ever have to endure.
-In Psalm 107 His grace is made plain.
+Psalm 107 describes the greatness of His grace with the Israelites.

-First, we are pilgrims: “They wandered in desert wastelands...”
+First, like them, we are pilgrims: “They wandered in desert wastelands...”
 We are all “wandering” as pilgrims most of the time.
 We struggle to determine right from wrong and often make wrong decisions because we have left God out of our thoughts.
-We have a great example of what to do when this happens: When the Children of Israel realized that they were wandering aimlessly they returned to the Lord and asked for His directions.
+We have a great example of what to do when this happens: When the children of Israel realized that they were wandering, they returned to the Lord and asked for His directions.
 He would always welcome them back and point them, once again, in the right direction.
 Remember, too, the words of Jesus: “I am the way.”
-When we wander, His grace welcomes us back.
+Wherever or whenever we wander, His grace is always available to welcome us back.

 Second, we are all prisoners: “Some of them (were) prisoners, suffering in chains.”
-Sin fascinates for a while but it soon fastens us in chains that bind us from enjoying God’s best.
+Sin fascinates for a while, but it soon fastens us in chains that keep us from enjoying God’s best.
 Habits are easy to form but difficult to forsake.
-But when the Israelites called upon God to free them, He always “snapped” their chains and they were released from their bondage.
-Whom God saves His grace sets free.
+But when the Israelites called upon God to free them, He always “snapped” their chains, and they were released from their bondage.
+Whomever God saves, His grace sets free.

 Prayer: Thank You, Father, that You love us, care for us and will always be there for us.
+You are Home, Freedom, and You are Faithful.
 Thank You for Your grace.
 In Jesus’ Name, Amen.